Antonín Jan Jungmann

+Life

-In 1811 he was appointed professor of obstetrics to the medical faculty at Prague, and in 1838 he became university rector.
+Jungmann was born in Hudlice, Kingdom of Bohemia.
+In 1811, he was appointed professor of obstetrics to the medical faculty at Charles University in Prague, and in 1838 he became university rector.
 He gave lectures in German and Czech, and collaborated with his brother on the latter's linguistic projects.
 He remained at the University of Prague until his retirement in 1850.

 Jungmann was a Czech pioneer of Sanskrit studies, being the author of O sanskrtu (On Sanskrit, 1821).